openmm/openmm/docs-source/usersguide/library/04_platform_specifics.rst

   computer, this is used to select which one to use.
 The value is the zero-based index of the device to use, in the order they are returned by the OpenCL device API.
+* OpenCLThrottle: Some OpenCL implementations allow you to specify a throttle level, which sets a tradeoff between performance and energy consumption.
+Allowed options are "high" (run as fast as possible), "medium" (the default), or "low" (try to reduce energy consumption).
+The exact meaning of this setting is implementation specific.
+On some OpenCL implementations it has no effect.

 The OpenCL Platform also supports parallelizing a simulation across multiple